yashharjani/Sample/README.md

 - Project Version
 - Build profiles
+- Plugins
+- Maven dependencies

--> Important plugins which are included are maven-cucumber-reporting, maven-compiler-plugin and maven-surefire-plugin.
+-> Important plugins which are included are **maven-cucumber-reporting** , **maven-compiler-plugin** and **maven-surefire-plugin**.
+-> Some important maven dependencies which are included in the POM file are as follows:

+- webdrivermanager
+- testng
+- cucumber-java
+- cucumber-testng
+- selenium-support
+- extentreports
+- extentreports-cucumber7-adapter

+Note: Maven dependencies and plugins can vary as per the project use and requirements.

 ## Reporting